LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

    To do this, you’ll need to iterate over an ``ArrayList`` of jobs.
 Each job is itself a ``HashMap``.
-While you can get each of the items out of the ``HashMap`` using the known keys (“employer”, “location”, etc), think instead about creating a nested loop to loop over each ``HashMap``.
+While you can get each of the items out of the ``HashMap`` using the known keys (``employer``, ``location``, etc.), think instead about creating a nested loop to loop over each ``HashMap``.
 If a new field is added to the job records, this approach will print out the new field without any updates to ``printJobs``.

+Test this method before moving on to your next step:

+#.
+Save your changes.
-Test this method before moving on to your next step: 1.
-Save your changes 2.
-Select *Run* from the Run menu and choose to run the ``TechJobs`` class (or if you have recently run it, just select the green arrow in the top right corner of the screen) 3.
-Select “1” to list the jobs, and then “0” to list them all 4.
-Make sure the printout matches the styling above 5.
-Test that it prints a descriptive message if no jobs are found by selecting “0” to search and then “3” to search for a location.
-Then enter a location that is not in the data (e.g., “Cancun”).
-Your message should be displayed
+#.
+Select *Run* from the Run menu and choose to run the ``TechJobs`` class (or
+   if you have recently run it, just select the green arrow in the top right corner of the screen).
+#.
+Select “1” to list the jobs, and then “0” to list them all.
+#.
+Make sure the printout matches the styling above.
+#.
+Test that it prints a descriptive message if no jobs are found by selecting
+   “0” to search and then “3” to search for a location.
+Then enter a location that is not in the data (e.g. “Cancun”).
+Your message should be displayed.

 Create Method ``findByValue``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^